telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 		<asp:ScriptManager ID="ScriptManager1" runat="server" />

 	>tip If your page is a content page/user control you can add the ScriptManager control in your master/main page.
-For further details about the ScriptManager control you can check [http://www.asp.net/AJAX/Documentation/Live/overview/ScriptManagerOverview.aspx](http://www.asp.net/AJAX/Documentation/Live/overview/ScriptManagerOverview.aspx).
+For further details about the ScriptManager control you can check [https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.scriptmanager?view=netframework-4.8](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.scriptmanager?view=netframework-4.8).

-	>tip Alternatively, you can use a [RadScriptManager]({%slug scriptmanager/overview%}) which extends the standard ScriptManager	control and adds more features to it.
+	Alternatively, you can use a [RadScriptManager](https://docs.telerik.com/devtools/aspnet-ajax/controls/scriptmanager/overview) which extends the standard ScriptManager	control and adds more features to it.

 ## Adding Telerik Controls to a WebForm